NodeBE4/opinion/_posts/2022-06-27-EnclavedMicrostate.md

 > For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.

-The final *ere ten i gosin kai* phrase seems to be an annotation to John 3:16 added in the text from which this clipping is drawn.
+The final *ere ten i gosin kai* phrase seems to be an annotation to John 3:16 added in the text from which this clipping is drawn, quite possibly a Chinese translation from which the Manchu text was derived.

 Bottom right: